How to get beamtime

 General User Access:

-This instrument is available either through the APS General User program or through collaboration with instrument scientist.
-Collaboration time is very limited, therefore access through General user program as primary means of getting access to USAXS instrument.
+This instrument is available either through the APS General User program, through mail-in program, or through collaboration with instrument scientist.
+Collaboration time is limited, access through General user program as primary means of getting access to USAXS instrument.
 Users from a wide range of scientific fields are encouraged to contact instrumental scientist and use this valuable facility.
 To apply for beam time, please follow these steps:

 - Typical allocation of beamtime is ~3 shifts (24 hours), minimum is 1 shift and maximum, well, rarely more than 9 shifts (3 days).